The Romance Guide: Alice Springs

 How to relax

 After exploring Alice Springs and her backyard, spoil yourselves with a little pampering.
-If you’re staying at Lasseters Hotel Casino, then Lavish Day Spa is right on site.
+If you’re staying at Crowne Plaza Lasseters, then Lavish Day Spa is right on site.
 Feel restored with remedial massages or indulge in a couples’ spa package.
 In the heart of the city, you’ll also find the African-inspired Mombasa Day Spa and Hair Lounge where you can relish in moisture-rich body wraps, invigorating scrubs and silky milk baths.

 Where to stay